On Chennai Visit, Amit Shah Reiterates Removal of Article 370 Will End Terrorism in Kashmir

 Union Home Minister Amit Shah in Chennai (Image:Twitter/ANI)

-Chennai: Union Home Minister Amit Shah on Sunday asserted that removal of special status to Jammu and Kashmir under Article 370 of the Constitution will lead to end of terrorism and progress of the region.
+Chennai: Union Home Minister Amit Shah on Sunday asserted that removal of special status to Jammu and Kashmir under Article 370 of the Constitution will put an end to terrorism and lead to progress of the region.

-Speaking at the launch of a book on Vice President M Venkaiah Naidu here, Shah said he firmly believed that Art 370 that gave the special status to Jammu and Kashmir should be removed as it was not beneficial to the country.
+Speaking at the launch of a book on Vice President M Venkiah Naidu's two years in office here, Shah said he firmly believed Art 370 that gave the special status to Jammu and Kashmir should be removed as it was not beneficial to the country.

-"I was firm that Article 370 should be removed.... after (scrapping) Article 370, terrorism in Kashmir will end and it will progress on the path of development," he said.
+"I was firm that Article 370 should be removed.... after (scrapping) Article 370, terrorism in Kashmir will end and it will progress on the path of development," he said adding there was not an iota of confusion in his mind on what will happen post the path-breaking move.

+He said the BJP-led government under the leadership of Prime Minister Narendra Modi "has made this country free from Article 370".

+Shah credited Naidu, who is also the Chairman of the Rajya Sabha, for the deft handling of the situation when he moved the bills related to Jammu and Kashmir in the Upper House, saying he had some 'apprehensions' of a repeat of scenes witnessed during the division of Andhra Pradesh.

 Get the best of News18 delivered to your inbox - subscribe to News18 Daybreak.
 Follow News18.com on Twitter, Instagram, Facebook, TikTok and on YouTube, and stay in the know with what's happening in the world around you – in real time.